mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

     -   [Use of GDPs to support debugging and the product revision process - EDIT DOWN AND MOVE](#use-of-gdps-to-support-debugging-and-the-product-revision-process---edit-down-and-move)
-    -   [GDPs used to explore computational, design and systems concepts](#gdps-used-to-explore-computational-design-and-systems-concepts)
+    -   [GDPs can encourage learners to design for others](#gdps-can-encourage-learners-to-design-for-others)
+    -   [The propagation of use of GDPs through playtesting](#the-propagation-of-use-of-gdps-through-playtesting)
+    -   [GDPs facilitate the use of wider funds of knowledge](#gdps-facilitate-the-use-of-wider-funds-of-knowledge)
+        -   [Problem solving practices as a fund of knowledge (but not really GDP)](#problem-solving-practices-as-a-fund-of-knowledge-but-not-really-gdp)
 -   [Discussion on the use of game design patterns in the 3M learning design](#discussion-on-the-use-of-game-design-patterns-in-the-3m-learning-design)
     -   [Discussion on the use of design patterns and pattern